Consistency and Stability Prevail

 Not All Badges are Equal

 What will become more apparent as the year progresses, however, is that whilst all cars are created equally, some are more equal than others.
 Throughout 2017 it became noticeable that sellers were hanging off the coat tails of successful prices achieved for cars with provenance and condition.
 This cannot survive through 2018 as the buyer is savvier than some give credit.
-Carrying the same badge does not, it must be said, give you automatic access to the VIP circle of values, and this must be recognised.
+Carrying the same badge does not, it must be said, give you automatic access to the VIP circle of values, and this must be recognized.
 Just because that 1 owner, 20,000-mile Porsche 993 GT2 achieved a seven-figure price, don’t expect your 80,000 mile 993 Targa Tiptronic with patchy history to command big money just because it has the same badge on the nose.
 Too many times I’ve heard the phrase “yes, but everyone knows air-cooled Porsches are only going one way….” in the past 12 months.
 Not so.
 It’s time to get some perspective people.

 Cars are now built in significantly larger numbers than they were in the past, and so, there are more out there for the buyer to choose from.
 It’s a simple case of supply & demand.
 If your car isn’t good enough, there will be another along in just a minute that is.
 The buying market is now wise to this, and simply won’t be fobbed off with a sub-standard car at an over-inflated price.